 For writers working to develop and/or complete their prose manuscripts.

 This is a course I originally wrote in 2023, week-by-week, in full communion with a group of writers in memoir/creative nonfiction, novels and novellas, one writing a play; with hybrid work fed with research and blossoming into imaginings and speculation; all fascinating projects, whether genre-loyal or hybrid.
 It is the foundation for more individual and custom-made work with each participant, who will be moved to write the stories they hold, in the way only they can.
+I continue to develop this custom-made course with each successive round and different group of writers, and with some of the same writers at a different moment in their work.
+I am dedicated to responding to the individual and collective needs of each group entering the Custom-Made approach, and so every go round of Custom-Made Story is exactly that, custom-made for each group and each writer, each week.

 We will work with: